Manage the keystore

 Default keystore

-The default keystore is located at /etc/digicert/Keystore
+The default keystore is located at /etc/digicert/keystore

 and contains the following subfolders: